 As outlined above, consenting sex recognizes sober, verbal communication, free of threats or other coercion.
 University policy recognizes that someone who is under the influence of drugs and/or alcohol is unable to give consent.

-A person with a complaint may contact any trusted person (e.g. one of the deans, the counselor, residence life, and an academic advisor).
+A person with a complaint may contact any trusted person (e.g. the Human Resources Director, one of the deans, the counselor, residence life staff, and an academic advisor).
 This person will then assist the complainant in contacting the Equal Opportunity Officer (EOO).
 The EOO will maintain a record of and investigate any reported additional incidents.

-The complainant may file an internal complaint against the accused using the formal process provided for sexual harassment complaints.
+University Disciplinary Proceedings The complainant may file an internal complaint against the accused using the formal process provided for sexual harassment complaints.
 Either party may have an advocate at any meetings or hearings related to this matter.
 This process may be used whether a criminal charge is filed or not and also may be used if the alleged assailant is found not guilty in a criminal court.
 The University reserves the right to bring a complaint against a student for sexual misconduct if the student is deemed a threat to the University community.
 If the incident has been reported to the police and the alleged assailant has been charged with the crime, the individual may be suspended indefinitely pending review of the circumstances by the University.
-The assailant may be expelled, suspended for a specific period, or barred from attending, determined by the appropriate vice president.
+The assailant may be expelled, suspended for a specific period, or barred from attending, as determined by the President, Provost or designee.